viptomer1/test-levi/README.md

 Created react app(test-levi) first simply as we need to create product screen flow hence using react so that we can flow data between screens.
 <br>Even react app will provide native features for different plateforms as well.

+<br><br>
-<br><br> push the branch as master first and will use <b>'release'</b> branch further for adding feature.
+- push the branch as master first and will use <b>'release'</b> branch further for adding feature.
+- <b>master >> release</b>

-# test-levi
+# test-levi (app name)
-Once create the react app using : npx create-react-app test-levi install the router module (npm i -g react-router-dom ) as it would be needed to use to pages routing back/for
+Once create the react app using :
+- npx create-react-app test-levi install the router module as it would be needed to use to pages routing back/for
+- npm i -g react-router-dom

 # Creating two pages Home(ProductList) > Product Description:<br>